BIOGRAPHY go back

 International Electron Devices Meeting, and the Symposium on VLSI

+Technology and Circuits Technical Committee.
 She has served as Editor-in-Chief for IEEE Electron Device Letters, and as Vice President for Publications and Products for the IEEE Electron Devices Society.
-She presently serves as a member of the IEEE Executive Committee of the Symposia on VLSI Technology and Circuits and as a Director of Intel Corporation and Maxlinear, Inc.
+She is a past member of the IEEE Executive Committee of the Symposia on VLSI Technology and Circuits.

 |